Abu Ubayda ibn al-Jarrah: Battle of Yarmouk

-After capturing Emesa, the Muslims moved north to capture whole of the northern Syria.
-Khalid, acting as an advance guard took his mobile guard to raid northern Syria.
+After capturing Emesa, the Muslims moved north to capture the whole of the northern Syria.
+Khalid, acting as an advance guard raided northern Syria.
 At Shaizer, Khalid intercepted a convoy taking provisions for Chalcis.
 The prisoners were interrogated and informed him about Emperor Heraclius' ambitious plan to take back Syria.
 They told him that an army, possibly 200,000 strong, would soon emerge to recapture their territory.
-Khalid stopped there.
-After his past experiences, Heraclius, now had been avoiding pitch battles with the Muslims.
+After his past experience fighting the Muslim armies, Heraclius, was avoiding pitch battles with the Muslims.
 He planned to send massive reinforcements to all the major cities and isolate the Muslim corps from each other, and thus separately encircle and destroy the Muslim armies.
-Five massive armies were launched in June 636 to roll back Syria.
+In June 636, five massive armies were sent by Heraclius to recapture Syria.

 Khalid, sensing Heraclius's plan, feared that the Muslim armies would be isolated and destroyed.
 In a council of war he suggested that Abu Ubayda draw all the Muslim armies to one place so as to fight a decisive battle with the Byzantines.
-As per Khalid's suggestion, Abu Ubayda ordered all the Muslim armies in Syria to evacuate the conquered land and concentrate at Jabiya.
-This maneuver gave a decisive blow to the Heraclius's plan, as he did not wish engage his troops in an open battle with the Muslims, where the light cavalry could be effectively used.
-From Jabiya, on Khalid's suggestion, Abu Ubayda ordered the Muslim army to withdraw on the plain of the Yarmouk River, where cavalry could be used.
+Agreeing with Khalid's suggestion, Abu Ubayda ordered all the Muslim armies in Syria to evacuate the lands they had conquered and meet at Jabiya.
+This manoeuvre turned out to be a decisive blow to the Heraclius's plan, as he did not wish engage his troops in an open battle with the Muslims, where their light cavalry could be effectively used.
+On Khalid's suggestion, Abu Ubayda ordered the Muslim army to withdraw from Jabiya to the plain on the Yarmouk River, where cavalry could be used.
 While the Muslim armies were gathering at Yarmouk, Khalid intercepted and routed the Byzantine advance guard.
-This was to ensure the safe retreat of the Muslims from conquered land.
+This was to ensure the safe retreat of the Muslims to Yarmouk.

-The Muslim armies reached there in July 636.
-A week or two later, around mid July, the Byzantine army arrived.
+The Muslim armies reached Yarmouk in July 636.
+Around mid July, the Byzantine army arrived.
 The Byzantine commander in chief, Vahan, sent Christian Arab troops of the Ghassanid king, Jabalah ibn al-Aiham, to check the strength of the Muslims.
 Khalid's mobile guard defeated and routed the Christian Arabs; this was the last action before the battle started.
 For the next month negotiations continued between the two armies, and Khalid went to meet Vahan in person at Byzantine camp.
 Meanwhile, the Muslims received reinforcements sent by Caliph Umar.

-Finally on 15 August, the Battle of Yarmouk was fought, it lasted for 6 days and ended in a devastating defeat for the Byzantines.
-The Battle of Yarmouk is considered to be one of the most decisive battles of history.
-It was the historic defeat that sealed the fate of Byzantines, the magnitude of defeat was so intense that Byzantine could never recover from it.
-It left whole of the Byzantine Empire vulnerable to the Muslims.
-The battle was the greatest battle ever fought on Syrian soil till then and was a tactical marvel of Abu Ubayda.
+Finally on 15 August, the Battle of Yarmouk was fought.
+It lasted for 6 days and ended in a devastating defeat for the Byzantines.
+The Battle of Yarmouk is considered to be a historic defeat that sealed the fate of Byzantines in the Middle East.
+The magnitude of defeat was so intense that Byzantine would never recover from it.
+It potentially left the whole of the Byzantine Empire vulnerable to Muslim attack.